 - Tier D — The least common picks, these characters are highly situational.
 Victory is still possible, but only with a solid team composition and good communication.

-This tier list was last updated to reflect the May 21, 2019 patch on PS4/Xbox One and the May 21, 2019 patch on PC, which each added a handful of bug fixes.
+This tier list was last updated to reflect the September 24, 2019 188.8.131.52 patch on PS4, Xbox One and PC and the inclusion of the latest hero Sigma.

 - Moira (Support) — Moira already boasted

-an extremelyhigh damage and healing output, and the most recent patch sees buffs to her total healing with her Biotic Grasp.
-She may not be the hardest character to master, but damn if she isn’t effective.
+an extremelyhigh damage and healing output, and now she has seen buffs to her total healing with her Biotic Grasp.
+She may not be the hardest character to master, but she is certainly effective.

 - Reinhardt (Tank) — If it ain’t broke, don’t fix it.
-While Reinhardt saw no changes with the most recent patch, he’s still the quintessential tank.
+While Reinhardt has yet to receive any major buffs, he’s still the quintessential tank.
 Long live the king.

 - Zarya (Tank) — Even with a nerf to the maximum blast radius of her alt fire, Zarya remains one of the best tanks in the game.
 Expect to see a lot of her along with Reinhardt this season.